egrivel/photo-archive/documentation/setup.md

 ## Adding photos to the archive

-Go to the `util` directory and copy the photos you want to add into this directory.
-Then run `./process_digital` which will _move_ all the images in the `util` directory into the archive.
+Go to the `tools` directory and copy the photos you want to add into this directory.
+Then run `./process_digital` which will _move_ all the images in the `tools` directory into the archive.

 Newly added photos are not yet visible to the public until the admistrator has had an opportunity to process the photos and weed out any